Best time for Northern Lights in Norway

 In Inari we will have lunch and a guided tour at Sami Siida Museum - the national museum of the Sámi and a national special museum in Finland.
 The guide will help you to have an in-depth view of Siida’s permanent exhibitions.
 Siida’s exhibition tours cover the permanent exhibitions of the house.

 From Inari we will continue to the Aurora Village, our home for the next 3 nights.
+(23rd November 2024 departure will stay in a Aurora Cabin at Inari Wilderness)

 Check in to your glass roofed Aurora Cabin where you will be spending three nights.
 You will also get your Winter clothing set (winter boots, balaclavas, woolen socks, mittens, overalls, tube scarf).